Exercises

 Inside the constructor, set the value of the

-field by setting the base URL usingbaseUrl("https://maps.googleapis.com")
+clientfield by setting the base URL usingbaseUrl("https://maps.googleapis.com")and invoking thebuildmethod on the builder. -

 Map the JSON response to classes in a

-package.
-The JSON response for the URL https://maps.googleapis.com/maps/api/geocode/json?address=1600+Amphitheatre+Parkway,Mountain+View,CA is:{ "results" : [ { "address_components" : [ { "long_name" : "1600", "short_name" : "1600", "types" : [ "street_number" ] }, { "long_name" : "Amphitheatre Pkwy", "short_name" : "Amphitheatre Pkwy", "types" : [ "route" ] }, { "long_name" : "Mountain View", "short_name" : "Mountain View", "types" : [ "locality", "political" ] }, { "long_name" : "Santa Clara County", "short_name" : "Santa Clara County", "types" : [ "administrative_area_level_2", "political" ] }, { "long_name" : "California", "short_name" : "CA", "types" : [ "administrative_area_level_1", "political" ] }, { "long_name" : "United States", "short_name" : "US", "types" : [ "country", "political" ] }, { "long_name" : "94043", "short_name" : "94043", "types" : [ "postal_code" ] } ], "formatted_address" : "1600 Amphitheatre Parkway, Mountain View, CA 94043, USA", "geometry" : { "location" : { "lat" : 37.4224764, "lng" : -122.0842499 }, "location_type" : "ROOFTOP", "viewport" : { "northeast" : { "lat" : 37.4238253802915, "lng" : -122.0829009197085 }, "southwest" : { "lat" : 37.4211274197085, "lng" : -122.0855988802915 } } }, "place_id" : "ChIJ2eUgeAK6j4ARbn5u_wAGqWA", "types" : [ "street_address" ] } ], "status" : "OK" }
+jsonpackage.
+The JSON response for the URL https://maps.googleapis.com/maps/api/geocode/json?address=1600+Amphitheatre+Parkway,Mountain+View,CA is:{ "results" : [ { "address_components" : [ { "long_name" : "1600", "short_name" : "1600", "types" : [ "street_number" ] }, { "long_name" : "Amphitheatre Pkwy", "short_name" : "Amphitheatre Pkwy", "types" : [ "route" ] }, { "long_name" : "Mountain View", "short_name" : "Mountain View", "types" : [ "locality", "political" ] }, { "long_name" : "Santa Clara County", "short_name" : "Santa Clara County", "types" : [ "administrative_area_level_2", "political" ] }, { "long_name" : "California", "short_name" : "CA", "types" : [ "administrative_area_level_1", "political" ] }, { "long_name" : "United States", "short_name" : "US", "types" : [ "country", "political" ] }, { "long_name" : "94043", "short_name" : "94043", "types" : [ "postal_code" ] } ], "formatted_address" : "1600 Amphitheatre Parkway, Mountain View, CA 94043, USA", "geometry" : { "location" : { "lat" : 37.4224764, "lng" : -122.0842499 }, "location_type" : "ROOFTOP", "viewport" : { "northeast" : { "lat" : 37.4238253802915, "lng" : -122.0829009197085 }, "southwest" : { "lat" : 37.4211274197085, "lng" : -122.0855988802915 } } }, "place_id" : "ChIJ2eUgeAK6j4ARbn5u_wAGqWA", "types" : [ "street_address" ] } ], "status" : "OK" }We don’t care about the address components, though the formatted address looks useful.
+In a

-subpackage, create the following classes:package com.oreilly.restclient.json; import java.util.List; public class Response { private List<Result> results; private String status; public String getStatus() { return status; } public void setStatus(String status) { this.status = status; } public List<Result> getResults() { return results; } public void setResults(List<Result> results) { this.results = results; } public Location getLocation() { return results.get(0).getGeometry().getLocation(); } public String getFormattedAddress() { return results.get(0).getFormattedAddress(); } } package com.oreilly.restclient.json; public class Result { private String formattedAddress; private Geometry geometry; public String getFormattedAddress() { return formattedAddress; } public void setFormattedAddress(String formattedAddress) { this.formattedAddress = formattedAddress; } public Geometry getGeometry() { return geometry; } public void setGeometry(Geometry geometry) { this.geometry = geometry; } } package com.oreilly.restclient.json; public class Geometry { private Location location; public Location getLocation() { return location; } public void setLocation(Location location) { this.location = location; } } package com.oreilly.restclient.json; public class Location { private double lat; private double lng; public double getLat() { return lat; } public void setLat(double lat) { this.lat = lat; } public double getLng() { return lng; } public void setLng(double lng) { this.lng = lng; } public String toString() { return String.format("(%s,%s)", lat, lng); } }
+jsonsubpackage, create the following classes:package com.oreilly.restclient.json; import java.util.List; public class Response { private List<Result> results; private String status; public String getStatus() { return status; } public void setStatus(String status) { this.status = status; } public List<Result> getResults() { return results; } public void setResults(List<Result> results) { this.results = results; } public Location getLocation() { return results.get(0).getGeometry().getLocation(); } public String getFormattedAddress() { return results.get(0).getFormattedAddress(); } } package com.oreilly.restclient.json; public class Result { private String formattedAddress; private Geometry geometry; public String getFormattedAddress() { return formattedAddress; } public void setFormattedAddress(String formattedAddress) { this.formattedAddress = formattedAddress; } public Geometry getGeometry() { return geometry; } public void setGeometry(Geometry geometry) { this.geometry = geometry; } } package com.oreilly.restclient.json; public class Geometry { private Location location; public Location getLocation() { return location; } public void setLocation(Location location) { this.location = location; } } package com.oreilly.restclient.json; public class Location { private double lat; private double lng; public double getLat() { return lat; } public void setLat(double lat) { this.lat = lat; } public double getLng() { return lng; } public void setLng(double lng) { this.lng = lng; } public String toString() { return String.format("(%s,%s)", lat, lng); } } -

 In the